aanyabharti101/aanyabharti101/README.md

 # Hi, I'm Aanya Bharti 👋

 CS & Mathematics double major @ UMass Lowell
 Interested in AI/ML, algorithms, graphics, bioinformatics, and software systems.

-A collection of projects I’ve built over the years.
+Welcome to my portfolio :) This is a collection of projects I’ve built over the years.
+Feel free to reach out ask any questions from my handles.
 ---

 ## Featured Projects